nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 `PHONE`
 * Phone number of the contact.
-* Only digits and ‘+’ is allowed.
+* Only digits are allowed.
 * Any number of digits are allowed.
-* ‘+’ is optional and must be the first character.

 `ADDRESS`
 * Address of the contact.